gloaysa/studentPortfolio/schemedCalc/README.md

     * NAME: Object containing the name and description of the operation.
 It's required.
       PROPERTIES:  - VALUE: A string indicating the name of the operation.

     * NUMARGS: Object containing the numbers of arguments that the operation takes.
 It's optional.
        PROPERTIES:  - VALUE: A number.

     * OPERATION: Object containing the function to be operated.
 It's required.
        PROPERTIES: - VALUE: A full operational function.

-> NOTE for the user changing the schema: the objects 'name', 'numArgs' and 'operation' accept more key/value pairs, but the 'value => default' ones are mandatory.

 + OPERATIONS: It's an array where the new succesfully created object is stored.